 Volunteer Appreciation Day is held 10 a.m. the first Monday of every month.

-The next Volunteer Appreciation Day will be held 10 a.m.
-Monday, May 7, after the first Birding of the Green of the season.
-See you then!
+The next Volunteer Appreciation Day will be 10 a.m.
+Monday, Feb.
+3. See you then!